-- 1. Members will appraise all project proposals to determine whether they include non-aid and development components. - 2.
+- 1. The signatory will appraise all project proposals to determine whether they include non-aid and development components. - 2.
 Appraisers will record any issues, which must then be followed up to ensure that the policy requirements are satisfied before the project is approved. - 3.
 Appraisers record any aspects of the project that should be closely monitored over the life of the project to ensure compliance with this policy. - 4.
 Partner capacity assessment processes require the signatory to identify whether the partner is engaged in non-development activities, and if so, how it is able to manage and account for them separately to aid and development activity. - 5.
 Components of projects that represent non-development activity will be managed, reported and accounted for separately to aid and development components. - 6.
-In-country project monitoring will include monitoring of the separation of non-development activities from development and humanitarian activities as part of project monitoring, learning and evaluation processes.
+In-country project monitoring will include, where relevant, monitoring of the separation of non-development activities from aid and development activities.